apache/nuttx/configs/open1788/README.txt

        in FLASH.
 But loading the nuttx ELF does not harm the nuttx_user.elf in FLASH.
 Conclusion:  Always load nuttx_user.elf before nuttx.

+       Just to complicate matters, it is sometimes the case that you need load objects twice to account for write failures.
+I have not yet found a simple foolproof way to reliably get the code into FLASH.

   nsh
   ---
     Configures the NuttShell (nsh) located at examples/nsh.
 The